Canon T3i vs Leica V-LUX 3

 It is notable that the T3i has a microphone port, which is missing on the V-LUX 3.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the T3i and the V-LUX 3 have been discontinued, but can regularly be found used on eBay.
+Both the T3i and the V-LUX 3 have been discontinued, but can regularly be found used on ebay.
 The T3i was replaced by the Canon T4i, while the V-LUX 3 was followed by the Leica V-LUX 4.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.
+Further information on the features and operation of the T3i and V-LUX 3 can be found, respectively, in the Canon T3i Manual (free pdf) or the online Leica V-LUX 3 Manual.

 So how do things add up?
 Is the Canon T3i better than the Leica V-LUX 3 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.